Genrep-Software/style-guides/c++/cppguide.md

 Background {#Background .ignoreLink}
 ----------

-C++ is one of the main development languages used by many of Google\'s open-source projects.
+C++ is one of the main development languages used by many of Genrep\'s open-source projects.
 As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.